Gorden Kelley

-Gorden Bond Kelley (June 11, 1938 – October 22, 2015) was an American professional football linebacker in the National Football League for the San Francisco 49ers and the Washington Redskins.
-He played college football at the University of Georgia.
+Gorden Bond Kelley (June 11, 1938 – October 22, 2015) was an American professional football player who was a linebacker in the National Football League for the San Francisco 49ers and the Washington Redskins.
+He played college football for the Georgia Bulldogs.

 He was married to Charlotte and had two children, son Gordon Jr. and daughter Mary.
 The son played college football in Virginia.
 After retirement, he worked in real estate as well as owning a furniture store in Ocean Ridge, Florida.